 Competitiveness of Enterprises and SMEs (COSME) programme

-This new EU programme is dedicated to improving access to finance for SMEs.
-It will run from 2014 to 2020 with a planned budget of €2.3bn.
+This EU programme is dedicated to improving access to finance for SMEs.
+It will run from until 2020 with a planned budget of €2.3bn.

 Enterprise Europe Network